KnightMoveSolutions/Hierarchical/README.md

         return true;
     });

+The return value of the `ProcessTree` method is the logical AND result of all the resulting processing of the nodes.
+To illustrate consider the following example:

+	IList<string> testOutput = new List<string>();

+    bool okay = hierarchy.ProcessTree(node => {
+					bool okay = true;

+					// Test the node for something
+					if(node.IsManager == false)
+						okay = false;

+					testOutput.Add(node.Id + " Processed");
+					return okay;
+				});

+	if(okay)
+	{
+		// All nodes processed returned true
+	} else {
+		// At least one of the nodes that were processed failed
+		// whatever condition you coded in the function
+	}

+With one quick function in a method call you can test an entire tree for something.

+There is no equivalent for a logical OR processing of the nodes, where it would return true if ANY of the tests in the condition resulted in true.
+However, you can code this yourself as part of your function.
+Just keep OR'ing some boolean that is outside of the function.
+This sets you up to do all kinds of neat things with trees easily.

 ## Documentation

 Full documentation is provided in the KnightMoves.Hierarchical.Help project, which is a SandCastle Help file builder project.